 Many individuals in the program today abstain from masturbation and pornography.
-Others have found that those behaviors happen infrequently and without negative consequences.
-They continue doing them in the same infrequent basis though they abstain from, for example, anonymous sex as in the past this behavior had damaging consequences and they could not stop it.
+However, others have found that those behaviors happen infrequently and without negative consequences.
+More importantly, they continue doing them in the same infrequent basis.
+On the other hand, they abstain from, for example, anonymous sex as in the past this behavior had damaging consequences and they could not stop it.

 “To help us define our sexual sobriety, many of us use a tool developed within SAA called The Three Circles.
 This is only a tool and not a requirement.
 Not every recovering sex addict uses this method.
 But many members have found that this tool helps establish a foundation for recovery.

 We draw three concentric circles, consisting of an inner, middle, and outer circle.
 With the help of our sponsor or others in recovery, we write down various behaviors in each of the three circles.

 In the inner circle we put the sexual behaviors we want to abstain from, the ones we consider “acting out”.
 These are the behaviors that we identify, with our sponsor’s guidance, as addictive, harmful, or unacceptable for us.
 In the middle circle we put behaviors that may lead to acting out, or that we are not sure about.
 In the outer circle we put healthy behaviors that enhance our life and our recovery.”
 (Sex Addicts Anonymous)